Terrajoule systems comprise mature commercial components with proven high reliability.

-- Energy Storage System.
-The energy storage system is based on steel pressure vessels containing water.
-The water is in a closed system and is maintained to a fully non-corrosive chemistry.
-The energy storage system has the same physical structure and similar operating conditions as a “steam accumulator”.
+Steam accumulators are steel pressure vessels containing water.
+The water in Terrajoule units circulates in a closed cycle, monitored and maintained to a fully non-corrosive chemistry.
 Steam accumulators have been used for many decades to reduce the costs of industrial steam plants, so their longevity is well known.
 There are no cyclic fatigue or corrosion issues for a well-managed system.
 A useful life in excess of 25 years is assured.

 Solar concentrator systems have been in continuous operation for over 30 years, with a steadily increasing reliability.
 Terrajoule partner SkyFuel Inc., a Sunshine Kaidi New Energy company, has had its products extensively tested and validated for performance and longevity by the USA National Renewable Energy Laboratory (NREL).

 Operations & Maintenance (O&M)